poviolabs/ecs-deploy-cli/README.md

 Use [docker buildx](https://docs.docker.com/buildx/working-with-buildx/) to build on ARM / Apple M1.

+#### --watch and --watchTimeout [ms]

+Set a timeout how long to watch the ecs-deploy process for.
+Defaults to 10 minutes.

 ## How it works

 The build script builds and pushes a Docker image to ECR.